michaeltouati/AMoRE/readme.md

 python3 sources/tools/extract_energy.py
 ```
 that plot respectively :
-* the initial properties of the relativistic electron beam,
+* the initial properties of the relativistic electron beam (longitudinal and transversal spatial distribution, momentum angular distribution and spectrum),
-* the transport coefficients of target electrons(ions) (ionization state, thermal capacities, electrical and thermal conductivities as well as electron-ion coupling factor) and
+* the transport coefficients of the medium where the beam is propagating through (ionization state, thermal capacities, electrical and thermal conductivities as well as electron-ion/lattice coupling factor) and
-* the time evolution of the diffetent energy contribution in the simulation.
+* the time evolution of the different energy contribution in the simulation (injected electron beam energy, collisional and collective electron beam energy losses, instantaneous electron beam energy in the medium and escaping electron beam energy).

-All simulation results are stored in text files located in the folder 'diags' and the python scripts used to make the plots are located in the folder 'extract_tools'.
+The python scripts used to make the plots are located in the directory [sources/tools](https://github.com/michaeltouati/AMoRE/tree/main/sources/tools).
 The plots will be located in the folder 'figure'.